MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-setup.md

 1. Open a command-line prompt, Windows Terminal if you have it installed, or else Command Prompt or Windows Powershell from the Start Menu.

-2. Install the `uno-check` tool:
+2. Install or update the `uno-check` tool:
     - Use the following command:

         `dotnet tool install -g uno.check`

-    - To update the tool, if you already have an existing one:
+    - To update the tool, if you already have previously installed an older version:

         `dotnet tool update -g uno.check`